Azure/ALZ-PowerShell-Module/docs/wiki/Upgrade-Guide.md

 > NOTE: Behind the scenes the upgrade process copies the Terraform state file and the last set of cacched variables you entered, it is not any more intelligent than that.

-1. Run `Deploy-Accelerator`, targetting the same output folder you did for the previous version and optionally specifiy the version you wish to upgrade to.
+1. Run `Deploy-Accelerator`, targeting the same output folder you did for the previous version and optionally specify the version you wish to upgrade to.
     - For example if you want to upgrade to specific versions of the starter and bootstrap module, you could run:

     ```powershell